zyedidia/micro/runtime/help/options.md

     default value: `false`

+* `background`: whether to display the current theme's background color.
+   If this option is disabled, the background color of the current theme will not be used and instead the terminal's default color will be shown.

+    default value: `true`

 * `backup`: micro will automatically keep backups of all open buffers.
 Backups are stored in `~/.config/micro/backups` and are removed when the buffer is closed cleanly.
 In the case of a system crash or a micro crash, the contents